Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Groin (Inguinal) Hernia

-This is the most common type.
-It occurs when tissue, like part of your intestine, pushes through a weak spot in your groin muscles.
-It's more common in men.
+It occurs when tissue, usually part of the intestine, pushes through a weak area in the groin muscles.

 Umbilical Hernia